ninezerozeronine/groundtruths/contact.md

 It would be great to share theories about the things people have left behind!
 Help with deciphering tricky handwriting is always welcome too :).

 I'm afraid I'm not accepting submissions in case you've seen any Ground Truths.

+You can find contact links in the footer of every page too.